 Washington D.C., Dec.
 5, 2023 — In a move towards transparency and investor empowerment, the Securities and Exchange Commission’s Office of the Investor Advocate has released its comprehensive Report on Activities for the Fiscal Year 2023.
 This document not only outlines the Office’s accomplishments during the fiscal year but also […]

 Securities arbitration refers to the alternative dispute resolution process to resolve claims between broker firms and their customers and employees.
 FINRA operates the largest arbitration forum in the United States for the resolution of these disputes.

-Securities arbitration has become the most often used method of resolving disputes in the securities industry.
+Securities arbitration has become the most often-used method of resolving disputes in the securities industry.
 Since the late 1970’s, FINRA and its predecessors have required brokerage firms and stock brokers into securities arbitration to resolve their disputes with each other, and with their customers.
-That requirement led to brokerage […]
+That requirement led to brokerage firms […]

 Investors who lost money in UBS’ Yield Enhancement Strategy (YES) may be able to recover their losses